davidhurmut/htmlassets/README.md

-# htmlassets
+# HTML Assets

-A curated collection of open-source HTML assets for developers and designers.
-This repository includes ready-to-use components, templates, snippets, and other resources to help you build websites faster and more efficiently.
-Contributions are welcome!
+A repository of open-source HTML assets to speed up web development.
+Includes components, templates, and reusable snippets for all skill levels.

+## Features
+- Responsive templates
+- Buttons, forms, and UI components
+- Ready-to-use HTML snippets

+## Contributing
+Feel free to fork, contribute, and submit pull requests!

+## License
+This project is licensed under the [MIT License](LICENSE).